rohit-lakhanpal/publish-your-saas-offer/README.md

 #### 2. Deploy the SaaS Accelerator

-1. **Login to Azure Portal**: Make sure you are logged in as the "Publisher".
+1. **Login to Azure Portal**: Make sure you are logged in as your @microsoft.com address to the FDPO Microsoft tenant.

 2. **Initiate Resource Creation**: Click on "Create a Resource".